Pat Quinn (politician): Post-gubernatorial activities

 Since leaving office, Quinn has worked on a variety of policy issues.
 He has continued to support veterans and raise awareness for service members and their families through the Portrait of a Soldier exhibit honoring the more than 300 Illinois service members, which he has had displayed across the state.

 Quinn donated his personal papers, including a large number related to individuals killed in action from Illinois since the September 11 attacks, to Northwestern University.

 In 2024, Quinn discovered that the Illinois General Assembly had quietly stopped scaling the standard exemption to inflation, essentially a backdoor tax hike.
 The practice was later reinstated as a result of Quinn's efforts.
 In the same year, Quinn publicly opposed efforts to provide taxpayer dollars to private sports stadiums, calling for a referendum on the issue and getting a referendum question on the issue on the ballot in eight precincts in Chicago, including his house and the house of stadium advocate Mayor Brandon Johnson.
 Residents agreed with Quinn, with approximately 80% voting no on the referendum.

-Quinn remains a dedicated sports fan, including the Chicago White Sox, Chicago Bears, Chicago Blackhawks, and the Chicago Bulls.
-He is the only Illinois governor known to have dunked a basketball.